 Some counties do take Christmas trees curbside, just like your regular trash pickup.
 However, there are usually some limitations on what they will accept.

-Dekalb and Fulton County residents may dispose of their Christmas tree curbside, but only if the tree is less than four feet tall.
+Dekalb, Fulton County, and City of Atlanta residents may dispose of their Christmas tree curbside, but only if the tree is less than four feet tall.
 Trees should be placed at the curb according to the schedule for yard debris pick-up.
 All decorations and lights must be removed before disposing of the tree.
-Remember that this applies to those serviced by Dekalb or Fulton County Public Works - and not those who may live within the county but are serviced by an individual city (Atlanta, Decatur, etc).
+Remember that this applies to those serviced by specific Public Works groups - and may not appy to those who live within the county but are serviced by an individual city (example Decatur, which is in Dekalb County).